What's done is done.

 "Like father, like son," Astoria murmured.

-Draco reluctantly answered, "I asked Lucius not go to Hogsmeade, to respect your decision to stay at school.
+Draco reluctantly answered, "I asked your grandfather not go to Hogsmeade, to respect your decision to stay at school.
 He wouldn't listen."

 "So you used Petrificus Totalus."